 Why you ask?
-You see, the problem with URL’s is that you can’t have more than one.
-So if someone has already purchased the URL with your great blog name idea (whether they are actively using it or not), it won’t be available to you.
+If someone has already purchased the URL with your great blog name idea (whether they are actively using it or not), it won’t be available to you.

-If you haven’t come up with a blog name, this is what I encourage you to do:
+If you haven’t come up with a blog name or the one you want is unavailable, this is what I encourage you to do:

 Get out a piece of paper and write down a ton of adjectives that resonate with you, the topics you want to write about, etc. Then, start mixing and matching words to see what combinations you come up with.